krvarma/respeakerha/README.md

 ---------------------

 1. Get a API key from [Microsoft Cognitive Service Speech API](https://www.microsoft.com/cognitive-services/en-us/speech-api) and replace the variable `BING_KEY` in the Python Script `creds.py`.
-2. Create a new Agent and import the `ReSpeakerHA.zip`
+2. Create a new Agent and import the `ReSpeakerHA.zip`.
+Refer to the [Api.ai documentation](https://docs.api.ai/) for more details about the APIs and configuration
 3. Get Access Token fomr Api.ai and replace the variable `APIAI_TOKEN` in the Python Script `creds.py`
 4. Wire up the Arduino MKR1000 as per the schematics below
 5. Flash the `ha.ino` to MKR1000